RRMoelker/quote-engine/webservice/README.md

 ## Run

-To start the development service on [localhost:8000](http://127.0.0.1:8000) run:
+To start the development service on [localhost:8000](http://127.0.0.1:8080) run:

-    python manage.py runserver
+    python manage.py runserver 8080

+Or better yet use poetry

+    poetry run start